airbytehq/terraform-provider-airbyte/docs/data-sources/source_google_sheets.md

 Read-Only:

 - `credentials` (Attributes) Credentials for connecting to the Google Sheets API (see [below for nested schema](#nestedatt--configuration--credentials))
+- `names_conversion` (Boolean) Enables the conversion of column names to a standardized, SQL-compliant format.
+For example, 'My Name' -> 'my_name'.
+Enable this option if your destination is SQL-based.
-- `row_batch_size` (Number) Number of rows fetched when making a Google Sheet API call.
+- `row_batch_size` (Number) The number of rows fetched when making a Google Sheet API call.
 Defaults to 200.
 - `source_type` (String) must be one of ["google-sheets"]
-- `spreadsheet_id` (String) Enter the link to the Google spreadsheet you want to sync
+- `spreadsheet_id` (String) Enter the link to the Google spreadsheet you want to sync.
+To copy the link, click the 'Share' button in the top-right corner of the spreadsheet, then click 'Copy link'.

 <a id="nestedatt--configuration--credentials"></a>
 ### Nested Schema for `configuration.credentials`